 The following course sequence assumes that students are unconditionally enrolled at the time of entry and ensures that students will satisfy the college's core academic and technical requirements within the specified time frame.
-Students needing developmental corequisite course work should refer to the guidelines for Conditional Enrollment in Chapter 3.
+Students needing developmental corequisite course work should refer to the guidelines for

+Conditional Enrollment in Chapter 3.

-Note: Students seeking a degree who are conditionally admitted must successfully complete ENGL 1113 English Composition I, either MATH 1113 College Algebra or MATH 1213 RealWorld Math; ISTC 1013 IT Principles & Practices; ITSC 1053 Introduction to Website Design, with a cumulative 2.0 GPA, within the first thirty (30) hours of college-level enrollment.
+Note: Students seeking a degree who are conditionally admitted must successfully complete ENGL 1113 English Composition I, either MATH 1113 College Algebra or MATH 1213 Real World Math; ISTC 1113 Cybersecurity Essentials; ITSC 1513 Network Fundamentals, with a cumulative 2.0 GPA, within the first thirty (30) hours of college-level enrollment.
 Students who fail to do so will not be permitted to enroll in additional courses until these requirements are met.